Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning: Converting PDDL into Natural Language

+The NL \emph{problem} descriptions (see example in~Figure~\ref{fig:pddl_prob} and \ref{fig:nl_problem}) specify the goal condition ($\mathcal{G}$), available objects with their types ($\mathcal{O}$), and the initial state ($\mathcal{I}$).

-The object names in PDDL problems can be any sequence of strings and they often consist of single letters and numbers.
-For the NL encodings of the planning problems more natural and semantically related names for the objects are desirable.
-We generate new names for the objects based on types.
-If a domain is typed, we name each object after its (most specific) type and enumerate them, e.g. ``truck\_0''.
-Otherwise, we use the most general PDDL type ``object'' for all objects names.
+The object names in PDDL problems can be any strings of characters and they often consist of single letters and numbers.
+For the NL description of the planning problems, more natural and semantically related object names are desirable.
+Our method generates new object names based on their types.
+If a domain is typed, we name each object after its (most specific) type and enumerate them, e.g. ``t0'' (Figure \ref{fig:pddl_prob}) becomes ``truck\_0'' (Figure \ref{fig:nl_problem}).
+Otherwise, we use the most general PDDL type ``object'' for all object names.

-A world state is defined by the set of all predicates that are true in it.
-The initial state is therefore encoded as a concatenation of the predicates defining the state where the objects are referred to by the adapted object names.
-Likewise, the goal conditions are encoded based on the NL encodings of the predicates and the object names.
+The NL descriptions of the initial state and goal are constructed using the NL descriptions of the corresponding predicates obtained by the {\APBLLM}.
+For example, the goal ``(at p0 l0-0)'' (Figure \ref{fig:pddl_prob}) is converted into ``package\_0 is at location\_0'' and appended to ``My goal is that in the end'' (Figure \ref{fig:nl_problem}).
+If there is more than one goal fact, they are conjoined using ``and''.
+The description of the initial state is constructed analogously but starts with ``Currently,''.

+Our approach of letting the LLM generate NL snippets for the predicates and actions that are then used to compose the domain and problem descriptions in a rule-based way ensures that the logical structure of the PDDL definition is preserved.
+Therefore, our method guarantees that all action schemas are structurally correct in the NL description.